Volunteer In Mozambique

 During your stay

+- For ministry transport, which the mission requests you to do and for which it has a budget, mission transport will be provided.
 Any individual ministry projects you may wish to take on (once approved by the mission) you will have to provide your own transport or pay for the use of mission transport if vehicle is available at that time).

 - Bicycles are available for purchase in town for generally around $150 USD.
-You would be responsible for the purchase and selling of the bicycle before your departure.

-When possible, rides can be caught whenever either mission staff or the mission truck goes into town.
+- Catching a ride with others: When possible, rides can be caught whenever either mission staff or the mission truck goes into town.
 Check the STM Policy Manual for more information.

 Food